Aspiand/forwar.d/content/en/docs/bqckup-incremental.md

 date = '2025-07-21T07:28:02+08:00'
 +++

 As of version 1.6.0, bqckup introduces a new feature: incremental backups.
 This functionality is implemented using Rustic, which was chosen due to its significantly better performance compared to Restic.
-However, this performance improvement comes at the cost of higher RAM usage.

 Currently, bqckup supports incremental backups only for S3-compatible storage.